The below is an excerpt from my monthly newsletter

 If your goal is to find meaningful work – to answer the work component of the “what does a well-lived life look like?” question – you can approach this a few ways.

-The first of these is process-oriented.
+The first of these is where to buy clomid in nigeria process-oriented.
 Rather than focus on the end goal (be a billionaire!
 Go to mars!), you focus on the process.
 Someone focused on the process portion of a life well-lived will focus less on headlines, and far more on the day-to-day, hour-by-hour of what one’s life looks like.
 Am I spending time with people I love and find amazing?
 Are my days structured in ways I enjoy?
 Am I able to travel, get sunlight, be healthy, and work the amount I want to?

 The Archetype of this approach might be a digital nomad.
 Someone more interested in life’s daily offerings and adventures than in achieving a big goal or solving a huge problem.
 For these people, life is a journey, not a destination.
 And that journey really, really matters.